 The bank loans represent secured loans from local commercial banks.
-The loans which have maturities ranging from 1 to 15 years bear annual interest rates ranging from 5.5% to 8.5% in 2017 and 8.5% in 2016.
+The loans which have maturities ranging from 1 to 15 years bear annual interest rates ranging from 5.5% to 8.5% both in 2018 and 2017.

-In 2017, the Group obtained P2.7 million loan for the acquisition of service vehicle payable within three months to three years with annual effective interest rate of 8.0%.
+In 2018 and 2017, the Group obtained P2.6 million and P2.7 million loan, respectively, for the acquisition of service vehicle payable within three months to three years with annual effective interest rate of 7.6% to 9.0%.

-In 2017 and 2016, the Group obtained interest-bearing loan amounting to P759.8 million and P500 million, respectively, from local commercial banks for working capital requirements.
+In 2018 and 2017, the Group obtained interest-bearing loan amounting to P1,163.91 million and P759.8 million, respectively, from local commercial banks for working capital requirements.
 The related loan agreements do not contain loan covenant provisions.

-Interest expense incurred on these loans amounted to P62.5 million, P16.7 million and P1.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-A portion of the interest expense amounting to P23.9 million, P9.2 million and nil was capitalized by the Group as part of real estate inventories in 2017, 2016 and 2015 respectively, while the remainder is presented as part of Finance Cost under Other Income - net account in the statements of comprehensive income (see Note 16.1).
-There are no outstanding interest payable as of December 31, 2017 and 2016 related to these loans.
+Interest expense incurred on these loans amounted to P93.5 million, P62.5 million and P16.7 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+A portion of the interest expense amounting to P23.9 million and P9.2 million was capitalized (at a capitalization rate of 4.7% and 1.8%, respectively) by the Group as part of real estate inventories in 2017 and 2016 (nil in 2018), respectively, while the remainder is presented as part of Finance Costs under Other Income (Charges) section in the statements of comprehensive income.
+There are no outstanding interest payable as of December 31, 2018 and 2017 related to these loans.

-The loans are net of debt issue cost amounting to P6.6 million as of December 31, 2017.
-The amortization of debt issue cost amounting to P2.0 million is presented as part of Finance Cost under Other Income - net account in the 2017 statement of comprehensive income (see Note 16.1).
+The loans are net of debt issue cost amounting to P11.9 million and P6.6 million as of December 31, 2018 and 2017 (nil in 2016).
+The amortization of debt issue cost amounting to P4.4 million and P2.0 million, respectively, is presented as part of Finance Cost under Other Income (Charges) section in the consolidated statements of comprehensive income.

-Certain loans of the Group are secured by contract receivables with a carrying amount of P1.0 billion.
+Certain loans of the Group are secured by contract receivables with a carrying amount of P1,293.9 million and P987.9 million as of December 31, 2018 and 2017.